NorthVine-Consulting/managerdash-docs/docs/3_goals-and-milestones.md

 1. Click the edit icon on the goal
 2. Select new status from the dropdown
 3. Save the change

+### Understanding the Backlog Section

+Goals with **Backlog** status are displayed differently from other goals:

+- Backlog goals appear in a **separate collapsible section** at the bottom of the goals list
+- The Backlog section can be expanded or collapsed using the chevron icon
+- Backlog goals **cannot be reordered** (no drag handles are shown)
+- They are completely separated from active goals before splitting into Career and Development categories

+**When to use Backlog:**
+- Early-stage goal ideas that need more definition
+- Lower-priority goals that you want to track but aren't ready to commit to
+- Future objectives that depend on other work being completed first
+- Goals that have been deprioritized but might return to active status later

+**Moving from Backlog to active status:**
+When you're ready to commit to a backlog goal, simply edit it and change the status to **Planned**.
+The goal will then appear in the appropriate active section (Career or Development goals).

 ## Milestones